kikakkz/filecoin-devgrants/open-grant-proposals/open-proposal-stbox-chinese.md

 **Proposer:** `kikakkz@hotmail.com`

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** "Yes"
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Yes

 # Project Description